Pranavv213/ethereum-boilerplate/README.md

 # ⭐️ `Star us`

-If this boilerplate helps you build Ethereum dapps faster - please star this project, every star makes us very happy!
+If this repository helps you build cross-chain dapps faster and easier - please star this project, every star makes us very happy!

 # 🤝 `Need help?`

-If you need help with setting up the boilerplate or have other questions - don't hesitate to write in our community forum and we will check asap.
-[Forum link](https://forum.moralis.io/t/ethereum-boilerplate-questions/3951/86).
-The best thing about this boilerplate is the super active community ready to help at any time!
+If you need help or have other some questions - don't hesitate to write in our discord channel and we will check asap.
+[Discord link](https://discord.gg/xvx2pFu9).
+The best thing about this is the super active community ready to help at any time!
 We help each other.

 # 🚀 `Quick Start`